 This document/tool explores the ways that health can be integrated into K-12 curriculum/instruction through an interdisciplinary approach.
 Integrating health instruction across the curriculum supports a school-wide culture of wellness and health promotion where student health is relevant and nurtured in ALL spaces in the school.
 An interdisciplinary approach, furthermore, enhances the meaning and real-world relevancy for both the health education topic/skill and the integrated subject area (e.g., math or social studies).
 This guide offers a “suite” of resources to support all educators in identifying linkages and developing curricular materials to support interdisciplinary instruction.
 The purpose of this document is not to supplant current health education practices, but to provide further tools that school districts can use to supplement, and further advance, current comprehensive health education programs (as required by 16 V.S.A § 131).

 The Comprehensive Health Interdisciplinary Framework is a “living document” whereby educators are encouraged to share feedback and/or integrated health lesson/unit plans that they have created with the Agency of Education.
-Please do so using the Comprehensive Health Interdisciplinary Framework Feedback Form
+Please do so using the Comprehensive Health Interdisciplinary Framework Feedback Form.

 A Vermont Portrait of a Graduate Through Health and Physical Education

-The Agency of Education provides schools with sample proficiency-based graduation requirements for health and physical education based on state-adopted standards.
-These sample graduation proficiencies are examples of a rigorous proficiency-based graduation framework that meets Education Quality Standards requirements.
 A Vermont Portrait of a Graduate (PoG) was collaboratively developed to be used as a tool for reviewing and refining local proficiency-based graduation requirements, as well as a guide for making instructional decisions.
 The PoG specifies the cognitive, personal, and interpersonal skills and abilities that students should be able to demonstrate upon graduation considering six attributes: learner agency, global citizenship, academic proficiency, communication, critical thinking and problem solving, and well-being.
 Each attribute includes key descriptors and performance indicators.
+Health and physical education programs should provide students with valuable learning experiences that support the development of PoG attributes.
+The following diagram highlights specific health and physical education program skills and abilities that are associated with PoG attributes.
+Information about how the six attributes of a Vermont PoG can be addressed through health and physical education can be found below.

 Information about how the six attributes of a Vermont PoG can be addressed through Health and Physical Education can be found below.